bonn0062/github_welcome_wall/README.md

 ## Getting Started

 It's all in the article!
-You're going to clone this repository, edit the *welcome_wall.md* file to add an encouraging message (or some other cool communication) to the next person, and create your first pull request!
+You're going to fork this repository, try creating a branch, edit the *welcome_wall.md* file to add an encouraging message (or some other cool communication) to the next person, and create your first pull request!

 ### Prerequisites